MiroslavShard/gci-helloworld/README.md

-# gci-helloworld
-Google Code-in: My first repository
+# Google Code-in: My frirst repository
+This is a new repository with a hello world file written in C++.
+Also this is a new branch called "patch-1".